cfpb/development/guides/unittesting-django-wagtail.md

 To run Django and Wagtail unit tests we prefer to use [tox](https://tox.readthedocs.io/en/latest/). tox creates and manages virtual environments for running tests against multiple versions of dependencies.

 CFPB has a [sample `tox.ini`](https://github.com/cfpb/development/blob/master/tox.ini) that will test against Django 1.11 and 2.1 and Python 3.6.
-Additionally, running the tests for [CFPB's cfgov-refresh Django project are documented with that project](https://cfpb.github.io/cfgov-refresh/testing-be/).
+Additionally, running the tests for [CFPB's consumerfinance.gov Django project are documented with that project](https://cfpb.github.io/consumerfinance.gov/testing-be/).

 ## Common test patterns